Dysoxylum cyrtobotryum

-Dysoxylum cyrtobotryum is a tree in the family Meliaceae.
+Dysoxylum cyrtobotryum is a species of tree in the family Meliaceae.
 The specific epithet cyrtobotryum is from the Greek meaning 'curved fruits'.

 Description

 The tree grows up to 30 m tall with a trunk diameter of up to 60 cm.
 The bark is brownish grey.
 The fragrant flowers are yellow, sometimes with a pinkish apex.
 The orange-red fruits are round to fig-shaped, measuring up to 5 cm in diameter.

 Distribution and habitat

 Dysoxylum cyrtobotryum is found in the Andaman and Nicobar Islands, Indochina and Malesia.
 Its habitat is forests from sea-level to 1800 m altitude.